 Many People Don’t Trust Websites

-Data from Semantic shows that a quarter of people don’t trust any organisation with their personal data.
-The least trusted businesses are insurance companies and supermarkets, both with 66%, then retailers with 64% of people claiming a lack of trust.
-Banks do better, only 35% of people said they didn’t trust their bank with their personal information.
+Data from Semantic found that a quarter of people surveyed didn’t trust any organisation with their personal data.
+The least trusted businesses are insurance companies and supermarkets, both with 66% claiming a lack of trust.
+Retailers came in with 64%, while banks do better with only 35% of people saying they don’t trust the organisation with their personal information.

-Online shopping is one of the types of website that causes the most concern.
-43% of people questions are worried about the general security of online stores.
+E-commerce is one of the types of website that caused the most concern.
+43% of people questions are worried about the security of the online stores they visit.
 People are worried about their card details being stolen, identity theft, and items not being delivered.

 Security icons boost trust.
 79% of people are happier making a purchase on a website if they see the SSL padlock in the address bar of their browser.
 By contract 80% of people would not visit a website with a security warning.
 SSL certificates are not too expensive these days and switching to https is usually straightforward.
 Google has stated that it thinks all websites should use SSL, and there is a small SEO benefit to being on a https address.

 If you have any press coverage you should feature and highlight it on your website.
 If the press are talking about you it sends a strong signal that you are a real reputable business.
 The same applies to and awards your business may have won.

 If possible use images of real people from your business, try yo avoid stock photography.
 This isn’t always possible, but featuring yourself, your staff, and your place of business on the website will make people feel more familiar with the business, and people tend to trust whats familiar.
 You can stake this a step further and try using video to explain your products.
 This will make the site feel much more personal and really push familiar feeling.

 Design is important in building website trust.
 Your website should look like it’s up to date and built by a professional.
 Use a consistent colour scheme and style, and avoid using more than 1-3 fonts.
 If your website has that branded feel people will assume that you’re running a professional operation.